-C. Two types of commands in the Bible: Specific and General.
+C. Three types of commands in the Bible: Specific, General, and a Combination of Specific and General.

 - 1. Specific commands include the specifics of carrying out the command.
 General commands do not include the specifics of carrying out the command. - a.
 Many commands include some specific aspects and some general aspects.
 In other words, God is specific about some parts of the command and general about other parts of the command. - b.
 When we have a specific command from God, we must obey God by accomplishing the command as specified by God. - c.
 When we have a general command from God, we must employ lawful expediencies to carry out the command.